bigdatagenomics/adam/docs/source/30_running_example.md

 ```

 In practice, you'll find that the ADAM `flagstat` command takes orders of magnitude less
 time than samtools to compute these statistics.
-For example, on a MacBook Pro the command
+For example, on a MacBook Pro, the command
-above took 17 seconds to run while `samtools flagstat NA12878_chr20.bam` took 55 secs.
+above took 17 seconds to run while `samtools flagstat NA12878_chr20.bam` took 55 seconds.
 On larger files, the difference in speed is even more dramatic.
 ADAM is faster because
-it's multi-threaded and distributed and uses a columnar storage format (with a projected
+it's multi-threaded, distributed and uses a columnar storage format (with a projected
 schema that only materializes the read flags instead of the whole read).

 ## Running on a cluster